Jayson Alexander: Racing career

 In 2024, it was announced that Alexander would drive a partial schedule for Fast Track Racing in the ARCA Menards Series.
 He made his debut in the ARCA Menards Series East race at Nashville Fairgrounds Speedway, driving the No. 10 Toyota, where after placing fourteenth in the lone practice session, he qualified in twelfth and finished one lap down in eighth place.
 He then ran the following race at Flat Rock Speedway, again driving the No. 10 Toyota, where after placing seventh in the lone practice session, he qualified in tenth and finished four laps down in eighth place.
 Afterwards, it was then revealed that Alexander would be making his main ARCA Series debut at Charlotte Motor Speedway, this time driving the No. 11 Ford, where after placing twentieth in the lone practice session, he qualified in twentieth but finished in 29th after suffering sway bar issues due to suffering early damage due to a cut tire.
 Alexander would run the East series combination race at IRP in the No. 10, where he started 23rd and finished 18th.
 He returned to the No. 10 at Michigan, where he started 19th and finished in 13th.

 On August 22, 2024, it was announced that Alexander would attempt to make his NASCAR Craftsman Truck Series debut at the Milwaukee Mile, driving the No. 21 Ford for Floridian Motorsports.
 After starting last, he would finish in the same spot, as he would hit the outside wall on lap 48 and retire from the event.

 On May 7, 2025, Young's Motorsports announced that Alexander would run three Truck Series races for the team in their No. 02 truck in 2025, starting at North Wilkesboro Speedway.

 Personal life

 Alexander resides in Apex, North Carolina, and is currently enlisted in the North Carolina Army National Guard.

-He attended Queens University of Charlotte where he played men's lacrosse and graduated with a degree in business administration.
+Alexander attended Queens University of Charlotte where he played men's lacrosse and graduated with a degree in business administration.

-He is the co-owner of Premier Performance Group, a driver agency he cofounded with Caleb Costner and is also an ambassador for the Wings and Wheels Foundation.
+Alexander is the co-owner of Premier Performance Group, a driver agency he cofounded with Caleb Costner and is also an ambassador for the Wings and Wheels Foundation.